From speed to scale: The next decade of power

 “The growth in power demand has catalyzed a 12x surge in PPAs since 2016, tilting decisively toward clean energy suppliers.”

 More opportunities will arise as the U.S. and many other governments seek to onshore their energy production through protectionist policies like tariffs, as well as through incentives for domestic development.
 Doing so not only strengthens energy security and independence, but also expands domestic power supply—the foundational input to compute capacity, which is increasingly treated as a national strategic resource.
-As compute and AI infrastructure become primary drivers of productivity of future economies, governments are acutely focused on ensuring that sufficient power generation is available to support and scale these capabilities.
-Governments are increasingly prioritizing the reshoring of supply chains for critical technologies—from domestic mining of rare earth minerals to manufacturing solar panels, wind turbines, nuclear reactors and batteries.
-This shift confirms that national energy strategies are also about independence and security, alongside resilience, affordability and decarbonization.
+As compute and AI infrastructure become primary drivers of productivity of future economic productivity, governments are acutely focused on ensuring that sufficient power generation is available to support and scale these capabilities.

 Still, renewable energy faces significant bottlenecks and permitting challenges.
+The constraint is not only whether enough generation can be built, but whether new supply and large new loads can be connected on the timeline required by customers.
 Transmission issues continue to hamper clean energy penetration, with many renewable energy projects held up in interconnection queues—long waiting lists that are created because the existing grid lacks the capacity to absorb new generation.
-Moreover, large parts of the electricity grids in advanced economies are over 20 years old—and require significant modernization and investment to keep up with demand or absorb energy from new sources.
+Moreover, large parts of the electricity grids in advanced economies are over 20 years old — and require significant modernization and investment to keep up with demand or absorb energy from new sources.

 “Any-and-All” Energy to Power the Next Decade: 2026-2035

-While industrialization and electrification of sectors like transportation and heating will remain the largest use of power, data centers are expected to represent the single fastest incremental source of electricity growth, potentially reaching 9% of total U.S. electricity generation by 2030.13 Global electricity needs from data centers alone are expected to nearly triple by 2030, to a level that is slightly higher than the entire electricity demand of Japan today (see Figure 5).14 15
+Within this broader demand picture, industrialization and electrification of sectors such as transportation and heating will remain the largest use of power, while data centers are expected to represent the single fastest incremental source of electricity growth, potentially reaching 9% of total U.S. electricity generation by 2030.11 Global electricity needs from data centers alone will nearly triple by 2030, to a level that is slightly higher than the entire electricity demand of Japan today.
+12, 13

 Figure 5: Global Electricity Consumption for Data Centers and AI Are Expected to Triple by 2030